ni-irene/plsql-window-functions-Igiraneza-Irene/README.md

 •	StackOverflow SQL Q&A (cited with examples)

 "All Sources were properly cited.
-Implementations and aanalysis represent original work.
+Implementations and analysis represent original work.
 No AI generated content was copied without attribution or adaptation."